TEK5390 – Hydrogen Technology

 Recommended previous knowledge

-Basic chemistry/physics, thermodynamics, solid-state chemistry/physics.
+Basic knowledge in chemistry/physics, thermodynamics, solid-state chemistry/physics is recommended.

 The teaching includes 3 hours of lectures per week throughout the semester.